Week 8 of Pregnancy: Basic Building Blocks Almost In Place

+Speaking of food to avoid during pregnancy, raw food definitely stays on top of the list too.
 Any raw or undercooked fish, shellfish, meat and eggs should be avoided.
 That does mean you have to give up sushi dishes that contain raw fish, sunny side up eggs and medium-rare steaks.
-Raw shellfish, raw meat and raw eggs could contain harmful types of bacteria and parasites that put you at risk of contracting salmonella or toxoplasmosis, both of which has been linked to miscarriage, stillbirth and other serious health issues in developing foetus.
+Raw shellfish, raw meat and raw eggs could contain harmful types of bacteria and parasites that put you at risk of contracting salmonella or toxoplasmosis, both of which have been linked to miscarriage, stillbirth and other serious health issues in developing foetuses.

 Soft cheeses with rinds are less acidic and contain more moisture than hard cheeses.
 As a result, they are more likely to become ideal environments for harmful bacteria to grow.
 Whether they are made from pasteurised or unpasteurised milk, cheeses such as brie, blue brie, camembert and taleggio could contain listeria bacteria and should not be eaten during pregnancy.
 Listeria can cause listeriosis, miscarriage and stillbirth.
 Some pasteurised soft cheeses are safe to eat—so long as they are made from pasteurised milk and do not have a rind.

-Shark, swordfish, king mackerel, tilefish and large tuna are some types of fish that may contain high levels of mercury.
+Certain seafood should be avoided at all costs during pregnancy, such as shark, swordfish, king mackerel, tilefish and large tuna that may contain high levels of mercury.
 Mercury increases the risk of birth defects in the brain and nervous system.
 As a rule of thumb, the larger and more long-lived the fish, the more mercury it is likely to contain.
-As such, light canned tuna made from a smaller breed of fish is safer to consume than whole tuna steaks sliced from larger fishes.
+As such, light canned tuna made from a smaller breed of fish is safe to consume than whole tuna steaks sliced from larger fishes.

 However, do note that "canned white" tuna made from albacore have been found to contain three times the mercury level than the safer "canned light" tuna made from comparatively smaller skipjack tuna.

-Many herbs and herbal teas have yet to be proven to be safe for pregnancy, birth and breast feeding.
+Many herbs and herbal teas have yet to be proven to be safe for pregnancy and birth.
 There has been anecdotal evidence that some herbal medication can lead to excessive bleeding during delivery or cause severe keloids to form.
 To be on the safe side, it is best to avoid folk remedies unless a certified healthcare professional has given you the go-ahead to continue or start using them.